17 Choropleth maps

 We can see it is now a “simple feature collection” with the correct projection.
 And we can see there is a new column called “geometry” just like in sf_neighborhoods.
 The type of data in “geometry” is POINT since our data is just a single location instead of a polygon like in the neighborhoods data.

 Since we have both the neighborhoods and the suicides data let’s make a quick map to see the data.

 Our next step is to combine these two data sets to figure out how many suicides occurred in each neighborhood.
 This will be a multi-step process so let’s plan it out before beginning.
-Our suicide data is one row for each suicide, our neighborhood data is one row for each neighborhood.
+Our suicide data is one row for each suicide; our neighborhood data is one row for each neighborhood.
 Since our goal is to map at the neighborhood-level we need to get the neighborhood where each suicide occurred then aggregate up to the neighborhood-level to get a count of the suicides-per-neighborhood.
-Then we need to combine that with that the original neighborhood data (since we need the “geometry” column) and we can then map it.
+Then we need to combine that with the original neighborhood data, and we can map it.

 - Find which neighborhood each suicide happened in